Helping out Toronto's Park Trees

-Through the Adopt-a-Park-Tree program, local communities work together with support from the City, Park People and LEAF to enhance the urban tree canopy and Toronto's parks.
+Through an Adopt-a-Park-Tree program, local communities work together to enhance the urban tree canopy and Toronto's parks.

 Benefits of an Adopt-a-Park-Tree program:

 - Adopters become invested in the park and the trees

 - Trees have a much greater chance of survival which can save tax dollars

 - Healthy young trees will add to overall urban canopy

 Many parks in Toronto have a “Friends of” group.
 Some of these groups have started their own Adopt-a-Park-Tree projects.
 To find out if there is an existing project in your local park search the Park People finder or see the list of parks we have worked with.

 If you would like to adopt a park tree, please contact your park group directly.

 Groups may be eligible to collaborate with the Young Urban Forest Leaders Program in order to receive support for adopt-a-tree initiatives.

 See the “Start a Program” section below for more details.